wh-alice/mig_visualstudio/vs/misc/how-to--program-the-progress-bar-region-of-the-status-bar.md

 ---
-title: "How to: Program the Progress Bar Region of the Status Bar | testtitle" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Program the Progress Bar Region of the Status Bar" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-dev14"